 I look forward to getting to know you all better – as fellow Toastmasters and as friends.

 The response was terrific.
-I received many compliments on my pronunciation but am sure that I mangled many of the words.
+I received compliments on my pronunciation but am sure that I mangled many of the words.
 Nevertheless, the audience understood what I was saying and greatly appreciated the effort.